RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 ### The canvas-element

-[Figure 1]: Graph-Jenny-Hasenack-Cutout.pdf "An example temperature graph as created by Jenny Hasenack."
+![Figure 1]: Graph-Jenny-Hasenack-Cutout.pdf "An example temperature graph as created by Jenny Hasenack."

 The HTML 5 canvas element allows JavaScript to draw pictures, the Mozilla